 - Often Android applications come with low security.

 - If mobile RAM is less and the user opens up a few applications, it hangs.

 - It usually needs more code for development.

 - An application that contains the virus is also present in the Android Market.

-This has been a guide on Introduction to Android.
-Here we have discussed the main components, characteristics, advantages, and disadvantages of Android.
-You may also look at the following article to learn more –
+This has been a guide to Introduction to Android.
+Here we have discussed the main components, applications, characteristics, along with the advantages and disadvantages of Android.
+You may also look at the following articles to learn more –